bkleinen/bkleinen.github.io/classes/ss2021/wtat1/index.md

    This usually consists of reading one book chapter and about one topic on agile development.

 2. Lernteam: you work together mainly on the programming part and clarifying questions that came up during individual study.
+   Thus, your team should commit on one weekly time slot to work together.
+This slot should be sometime before the Thursday meetings.

 3. Lernteam coaching: Within the learnteam coaching, you present your work and solution (in progress) and we discuss questions that came up.
-   Lernteam coaching will be within individually scheduled appointments scheduled via moodle.
+   Lernteam coaching will be within individually scheduled appointments, scheduled via moodle, during the class hours Thu 9:45-11:15 and 12:15-13:45
    Weekly status reports and final commits on the sprints are due Friday 22:00.

+4. Class meetings will be scheduled later during the Thursday time slots. (e.g. shorter ones for presentations, longer ones for retrospectives)

+## Presentations

+You need to prepare and present a short talk about one web technology-related topics in a pair (group of two).
+We'll schedule these presentations individually during the learnteam-coachings.

 ## Digital Media